4.2 Ask for heartfelt responses not shallow opinions

 Third, you’re not alone.
 Your friend will be there for you after the group to help you work through your feelings and think through the next step you want to take with your writing.

-Some writing teachers recommend that you create an avatar of your reader, and that’s a good thing to do, but still it’s theoretical.
+Some writing teachers recommend that you create an avatar of your reader, and that’s a good thing to do.

-My favorite part of a Response Group is that it…
+But my favorite part of a Response Group is that your readers are right there in person.

 You get to sit with them…